julieqiu/exp/librarian/README.md

 ## Deleting Client Libraries

 ```
-librarian delete [artifact]
+librarian delete [library-path]
 ```

-Removes an artifact from librarian management.
-Deletes the `.librarian.yaml` file from the artifact's directory.
+Removes a library from librarian management.
+Deletes the `.librarian.yaml` file from the library's directory.

 ## Managing Configuration